 If you would like to check our full range of Natural Flavoured Icing Sugars and Cocoa Powders click here.

 Check more recipes out here.

 1. Pre-heat the oven to 200° C, 180° C fan, 350 F, Gas mark 4.

 2. Break the eggs into a bowl and beat together with the margarine.
 Add the sugar, beat again and then repeat with the self-raising flour and the baking powder.

 4. Then bake for 22 minutes until risen and golden.
 Leave to cool completely.
 I would actually recommend leaving it overnight so that the cake has a chance to firm up a little.
 This will make it easier to cut up.

-4. To make the icing mix together the icing sugar and Sugar and Crumbs Chocolate Lime Natural Flavoured Cocoa Powder (or any flavour of your choice) and then stir through the boiling water to make a thick paste.
+5. To make the icing mix together the icing sugar and Sugar and Crumbs Chocolate Lime Natural Flavoured Cocoa Powder (or any flavour of your choice) and then stir through the boiling water to make a thick paste.

 9. Then roll in the coconut and lay on the prepared baking tray or board.
-You may find it helps to do the chocolate icing with one hand and the coconut with the other to prevent the end result being too messy!
+You may find it helps to do the chocolate icing with one hand and the coconut with the other to prevent the end result from being too messy!

-7. Once all of the cakes are decorated, place the tray or the board in the fridge for an hour or so, to set the icing.
+10. Once all of the cakes are decorated, place the tray or the board in the fridge for an hour or so, to set the icing.